-Access to healthcare: a digital obstacle course for some users
+Why access to healthcare is becoming a digital obstacle course

 Marie, aged 67, gave up after twenty minutes trying to validate an appointment form.
 Thomas, who is visually impaired, uses a screen reader to check his test results.
 Except that the laboratory's website only displays graphics that are illegible for his software.
 Léa, in a wheelchair, navigates her tablet with one hand.
 It's impossible to fill in certain fields that require multiple interactions.